GameStar: Sales and popularity

 After it launched, GameStar was able to steadily gain in popularity.
 By the fourth quarter of 1999, it had sold about 331.535 issues per month and in 2000 it overtook its competitor PC Games as the largest German-language PC game magazine in Europe.
 Since then, GameStar has kept the spot as the best-selling German-language PC gaming-focused magazine in Europe.

 Like the whole print market, GameStar was affected by diminishing sales.
 In 2008, the average monthly circulation was 250,000 copies, but by January 2015 sold issues per month had dropped to 63,189.
 Despite the drop, GameStar remains the highest-selling German -language PC gaming-focused magazine in Europe.

-gamestar.de and GSPB

-GameStar hosts a large PC gaming-related portal in the internet.
-Like the magazine, the portal is centered on PC gaming and publishes news, reviews and tests for PC games and PC gaming related topics.
-GameStar.de is the largest PC gaming web portal in the German-speaking internet and one of the largest web portals in the entirety of the German-speaking internet.

-On YouTube, GameStar has its own channel with over 1.24 million subscribers and over 946 million views (as of July 2020).
-During its history, GameStar and IDG also hosted several spin-off YouTube channels, such as High5, with temporary success.
-As off September 2015, those have been already closed.